 Ways to Improve Communication With Your Health Care Team

 As a patient, it is important to remember that you are a consumer of health care.
 The best way to begin making difficult decisions about health care is to educate yourself about your cancer and who is on your health care team, including nurses, social workers and patient navigators.

 Start a health care journal.
 Having a health care journal or notebook will allow you to keep all of your health information in one place.
 You may want to write down the names and contact information of the members of your health care team, as well as any questions for your doctor.
 Keep a diary of your daily experiences with cancer and treatment.
 You can separate your journal or notebook into different sections to help keep it organized.

 Prepare a list of questions.
 Write down your questions and concerns about your illness and treatment before your next medical appointment.
 Write down the most important questions or concerns first.
 This way, you won’t forget to ask about something that was important to you.
 Remember to try and make your questions specific and brief as your doctor may have limited time.
-Once you’re at your appointment, ask your most important questions first.
+Ask your most important questions first.

 Write down your doctor’s answers.
 Taking notes will help you remember your doctor’s responses, advice and instructions.
-If you cannot write down the answers, ask the person who accompanies you to do that for you.
-If you have a mobile device, you can also use it to take notes as well.
+If you are unable to write down the answers, ask the person who accompanies you to do it for you.
+A mobile device can also be used to take notes as well.
 Writing down notes will help you when you need to review the information at a later time.

 If your doctor allows it, record your visit.
 Recording your conversation with your doctor gives you a chance to hear specific information again or share it with family members or friends.

 Saying and Hearing: Tips for Understanding Your Doctor